Tirolerisch G’spielt

 Members

-Tirolerisch G’spielt is especially characterized by the voice of Hanna Maizner.
+Tschentig is mostly known by Hanna Maizner as the voice of the band.
 Hanna is a very talented singer, songwriter and musician.
-Within austria she is well known as member of the band Harfonie.
-With Harfonie, Hanna was able to celebrate one of her biggest successes so far - she won “Die Große Chance” - a famous austrian talent TV show.
+In Austria Hanna was already able to make herself a name.
+She is well known as member of the band Harfonie.
+With Harfonie, she was able to celebrate one of her biggest successes on TV.
+She won “Die Große Chance” - a well known austrian TV talent show.

-A typical instrument for an austrian folk band is the diatonic harmonica (commonly referred to as: “steirische Harmonika”, a kind of accordeon with styrian origin).
+A typical instrument for Austrian folk music is a special type of diatonic harmonica (commonly referred to as: “Steirische Harmonika” or just “Steirische”).
 It is played by Michael Angerer.
-Michael is a music-teacher at the musical school of Wattens in Tyrol, teaching the “steirische”.
+Michael is a music teacher at the musical school of Wattens in Tyrol, teaching the Steirische to his students.

-Commonly heard throughout songs of Tirolerisch G’spielt is the Hackbrett (a type of a hammered dulcimer).
-It is played by Daniel Maizner - brother of Hanna.
-Additionally to the Hackbrett you can hear Daniel playing the Trumpet, and singing background vocals.
+Commonly heard throughout songs of Tschentig is the Hackbrett (a type of a hammered dulcimer).
+It is played by Daniel Maizner, the brother of Hanna.
+Additionally to a Hackbrett you can hear Daniel playing the Trumpet, and singing on songs of Tschentig.

 Finally, a good band requires a solid percussive foundation.
 This is where the father of Daniel and Hanna comes into play.
 Paul Maizner specializes in drums, cajon and other rythmic instruments.
 Sometimes one can hear Paul playing the Double bass throughout the songs.